My Library Account Login

 - Yukon College

-The Douglas College Alumni Card, which is free for all graduates, gives alumni access to a range of on-campus services and discounts, including borrowing books from the library.
-Videos, DVDs, Blu-rays and equipment are not available for borrowing, but Alumni are free use these materials within the library.
+The Douglas College Alumni Card, which is free for all graduates, gives alumni access to a range of on-campus services and discounts, including borrowing books, videos, DVDs, and blu-rays from the library.
+Equipment are not available for borrowing at this time.
 Find out how to request your card through Enrolment Services.

 Members of the general public may obtain a Community Borrower's card for a fee of $25 per year.
 The card is valid for one year from the date issued and can be used at both campus locations.
 When applying, photo identification and proof of current address are required.
 The Community Borrower charge is waived for anyone over the age of 65.
 In order to obtain a library card, Community Borrowers under the age of 18 must provide a responsibility_form.pdf signed by their legal guardian.
 A copy of the form can also be obtained at the front counter.